ampproject/amphtml/extensions/amp-video/amp-video.md

 ##### crossorigin

-Required if a resource, like a `track` tag, is hosted on a different origin than document.
+Required if a `track` resource is hosted on a different origin than the document.

 ##### muted (deprecated)